Which wall clock to choose?

 Nowadays, a wall clock pendulum can take the form not only of a heavy ball swaying at the bottom of the clock mechanism, but also of a chain to the cork from the bath or even... a ruler.
 Traditionalists, however, will also find for themselves pendulum clocks measuring seconds in the classic form.
 A large selection of shapes, colours and patterns allows you to adjust the clock to the chosen style (retro, vintage, modern), without having to give up the pendulum element.

 The cuckoo clock is an absolute classic when it comes to timepieces.
-A new and extremely convenient solution are clocks with a light sensor, thanks to which when the light is switched off, the cuckoo mechanism deactivates without waking the household at night.
+A novelty and extremely convenient solution are clocks with a light sensor, thanks to which when the light is switched off, the cuckoo mechanism deactivates without waking the household members at night.
 The cuckoo clock, like the pendulum clock, introduces the atmosphere of the past into the interior.

 And for the little ones...

-By choosing a wall clock for a children's room, you can let your fantasy run wild... just like inventive children's clock designers did.
+By choosing a wall clock for your children's room, you can let your fantasy run wild... just like inventive children's clock designers did.
 With a variety of colours, patterns and shapes, the search for a children's room clock ends with a nice return to your youth!
 Crayons instead of crayons or crazy digits are just right here.
 In this case, there is no need to be afraid of bright colours or creatures straight from the fairy tale, after all, the most important thing is that the child learning to read the hours should have a wide smile on his or her face!